+[Editor’s meeting discussion: we will use On Symbol and Off Symbol as the terms (both words capitalized)]

 [31] 161.48 change “Transmit On and Off power ratio” to “Transmit On and Off symbols power ratio”

+[Po-kai:accepted]

 [32] 161.64 change “For FDMA transmission, the above requirement on the transmit On and Off power ratio applies to each 20 MHz channel.” to “For FDMA transmission, the above requirement on the transmit On and Off symbols power ratio applies to each 20 MHz channel.”

+[Po-kai:accepted]

 [33] 68.21 change “Indicates the preferred On Duration that the WUR power state of the WUR non AP STA is in the WUR awake state for each WUR duty cycle period (see 29.7 (WUR duty cycle operation)).” to “Indicates the preferred on duration that the WUR power state of the WUR non AP STA is in the WUR awake state for each WUR duty cycle period (see 29.7 (WUR duty cycle operation)).”

+[Po-kai:accepted]

 [34] 150.50 change “duty cycle from On-Off Keying.” to “duty cycle from OOK.”

+[Po-kai:accepted]

 [35] 140.20 Figure 30-4 change “Sync-bit” to “WUR-Sync”

+[Po-kai:accepted]

 [36] 146.55 change “Sync-bit sequence generation: Generate the Sync-bit sequence according to the WUR_DATARATE as described in 30.3.9.3 (WUR-Sync field)” to ” WUR-Sync sequence generation: Generate the WUR-Sync sequence according to the WUR_DATARATE as described in 30.3.9.3 (WUR-Sync field)”

+[Po-kai:accepted]

 [37] 146.58 change “Waveform generation: Generate the MC-OOK waveform by using either On-WG or Off-WG according to the Sync-bit.
 The samples in Off-WG have zero energy.
 Sync-bit duration TSync is 2 µs.
 Symbol randomization and per-transmit-chain CSD is applied within the waveform generation step” to “Waveform generation: Generate the MC-OOK waveform by using either On-WG or Off-WG according to the WUR-Sync bit.
 The samples in Off-WG have zero energy.
 WUR-Sync bit duration TSync is 2 µs.
 Symbol randomization and per-transmit-chain CSD is applied within the waveform generation step”

+[Po-kai:accepted]

 [38] 147.22 change “Sync-bit sequence generation and WUR encoder for each 20 MHz subchannel: Generate the Syncbit sequence according to the WUR_DATARATE as described in 30.3.9.3 (WUR-Sync field) and WUR encoded bits, which follow the Sync-bit sequence according to the input bits as described in 30.3.10 (WUR-Data field) for each 20 MHz subchannel.” to ” WUR-Sync sequence generation and WUR encoder for each 20 MHz subchannel: Generate the WUR-Sync sequence according to the WUR_DATARATE as described in 30.3.9.3 (WUR-Sync field) and WUR encoded bits, which follow the WUR-Sync sequence according to the input bits as described in 30.3.10 (WUR-Data field) for each 20 MHz subchannel.”

+[Po-kai:accepted]

 [39] 147.28 change “Waveform generation for the WUR-Sync field: Generate the MC-OOK waveform for the WURSync field by using either On-WG or Off-WG according to the Sync-bit for each 20 MHz subchannel.
 The samples in Off-WG have zero energy.
 Each Sync-bit duration, TSync is 2 µs.” to ”Waveform generation for the WUR-Sync field: Generate the MC-OOK waveform for the WURSync field by using either On-WG or Off-WG according to the WUR-Sync bit for each 20 MHz subchannel.
 The samples in Off-WG have zero energy.
 Each WUR-Sync bit duration, TSync is 2 µs.”

+[Po-kai:accepted]